 Now would be a good time to ask: how could this happen?
 Wasn’t Unicode made precisely so that things like this wouldn’t happen?

 That’s right.
 You’re not actually supposed to be seeing OBJ.
 Typically, this symbol only shows up when the software you’re using doesn’t know how to display a particular character from another software.
-That’s why it’s an ‘object replacement character.’
+That’s why OBJ meaning is an ‘object replacement character.’
 The software has no idea how to display a specific object, so it replaces it with a placeholder instead.

 There could be three reasons why this is happening to you:

 Using Voice-To-Text Function On iPhone

 This issue is most commonly seen when iPhone users use dictation to write their comments or posts.
-It’s basically just a software issue – the Apple translator encodes characters that the platform you’re using, Facebook, doesn’t know how to display yet.
+It’s basically just a software issue – the Apple translator encodes characters that the platform you’re using, Facebook app, doesn’t know how to display yet.

 Apple Updating Their Emoji Library

 Apple frequently uploads a lot of new emojis.
 Sometimes, other software – especially those on Android – simply don’t have the proper non-Apple equivalent yet.
 Only iOS users that have an updated character library can see new emojis, after all.

-If you’re sure you’ve used Android devices to post and view and yet you still see these OBJ boxes, then tough luck – you may have bugs in your software.
+If you’re sure you’ve used Android devices to post and view and yet you still see these OBJ dashed boxes, then tough luck – you may have bugs in your software.
 The character or image may have been corrupted somewhere along the way, like when you’re inserting emojis or line breaks into your Instagram captions.

 There could be a bug in your Facebook application, or your software’s font libraries are not up to date.
 You can try updating either the app or your device’s OS to see if this will fix the issue.

 What Does OBJ Mean?

 OBJ means ‘object.’
-It is a Unicode object replacement character that software displays if it doesn’t know how to render or display a particular symbol or character on your screen.
+It is a Unicode character for object replacement that software displays if it doesn’t know how to render or display a particular symbol or character on your screen.

 What Do Empty Squares Mean In A Text?